 Formative evaluation occurs during the educational activity and allows the teacher to assess the learner's knowledge, skills, and critical thinking.
 Formative assessment allows the teachers to evaluate the effectiveness of the instructional method used to achieve the learning objectives.
 Also, it allows for immediate and continuous feedback or corrections during an educational activity or program.

 Summative evaluation: It occurs after completing the educational activity.
 The goal of summative assessment is to evaluate the extent to which learning objectives were met, and it is presented as an assigned grade or score.
-One of the main disadvantages of summative assessment is that doesn't allow modification of the instructional methods because it is obtained after the end of the program, course, or educational activity.
+One of the main disadvantages of summative assessment is that it doesn't allow modification of the instructional methods because it is obtained after the end of the program, course, or educational activity.

 Assessment of Procedural Skills